 You don’t have to cancel or transfer everything at once.
 You can opt to do the easy stuff first, like bank accounts, and push off the more involved ones, like brokerages, until later.
 Or you can get lucky like me and have Ally Bank acquire TradeKing and never deal with it at all. 🙂

-As for credit cards, you have a few options if you're concerned about your credit score.
-If you intend to need your score (buy a house, car, etc.), don't do anything with it just yet.
+As for credit cards, you have a few options if you’re concerned about your credit score.
+If you intend to need your score (buy a house, car, etc.), don’t do anything with it just yet.
 If you own a car and own a house, with no near term loan needs, you can take a small hit by closing a credit card.
-Opt for the newer ones first, so you keep the average history, or the smaller credit limits, so you keep your utilization down.
+Opt for the newer ones first, so you keep the average history as high as possible, or the smaller credit limits, so you keep your utilization down.

 I recommend using only one or two credit cards.
 Keep your life simple.
 The added benefit of a third, fourth, or fifth card is rarely worth it.
 You can stick the rest in a desk drawer if you’re concerned about a lower score from canceling.